 "Minimum Holding" the minimum number or value of Units which must be held by and have a value which can be accurately determined at any time.
 Examples of such Money Market Instruments include certificates, deposits and listed short-term fixed and floating rate securities

 Unitholders as specified in the Prospectus.

-"Money Market Instruments" instruments normally dealt in on the money market which are liquid be, determined in accordance with the principles set out in the section "Determination of Net Asset Value" within this Prospectus.
+"Money Market Instruments" instruments normally dealt in on the money market which are liquid

 (including government and corporate notes and bonds).